 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Library are described in Note 2 to the financial statements.
-No new significant accounting policies were adopted and the application of existing policies was not changed during the year.
+The Library adopted new accounting standards, GASB Statement No. 87, Leases and GASB Statement No. 96, Subscription-Based Information Technology Arrangements, in 2021-2022.
+No other significant accounting policies were adopted and the application of existing policies was not changed during 2021-2022.
 We noted no transactions entered into by the Library during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.